 - 2. On the basis of the information provided, the Board may give instructions to the national resolution authorities as to any aspect of the execution of the resolution scheme, and in particular the elements referred to in Article 20 and to the exercise of the resolution powers. - 3.
-Where this is necessary in order to achieve the resolution objectives, the Commission, following a recommendation of the Board may review its decision on the resolution framework and adopt the appropriate amendments.
+Where this is necessary in order to achieve the resolution objectives, the resolution scheme may be amended.
+The procedure set out in Article 16 shall apply.[...]